CubeVic/My_notes/docs/index.md

 ### Blockquote

-block quote has the same problem with the contrast, like the visited link in toc, thus these changes in the **dark_theme.css** file
+block quote has the same problem with the contrast, like the visited link in toc, thus these changes in the **extra.css** to overwrite **dark_theme.css** file

 ```css
 /*